 Richard creates paintings As well as large-scale public arts.
 His work appears in public and private collections internationally and he has been awarded multiple grants from various New England institutions.
 He exhibited at the Zillman Art Museum, Bangor, ME, Elizabeth Moss Galleries in Falmouth, ME, Abigail Ogilvy Gallery in Boston, MA, and the Painting Center in NYC.

 He has also created public art and received grants from the Maine Arts Commission, the University of Rhode Island, and the Berkshire Taconic Community Foundation.
 His work was included in the United States "Art in Embassies Program” and has been reviewed in Art New England, Portland Press Herald, Maine Home and Design, Dispatch Magazine, Fresh Paint Magazine, HyperAllergic, and Studio Visit Magazine.

-This exhibition features a selection of paintings from Keen’s “Form Singularity” body of work in our upcoming exhibition.
-The show will feature a series of small-format paintings mounted on a low-profile triangular rail that circumnavigates the room.
-Visitors, with proper hand protection, will be able to move the paintings, altering their relationship with each other within the gallery space.
-This connection to the work will create a more engaging experience for viewing and remove the stigma of artwork being too precious to touch.
-The exhibition will also include select grouping of dimensional wall sculptures and shaped panels, providing a unique and immersive experience for all visitors.
+This exhibition will showcase a selection of paintings from Keen's "Form Singularity" body of work.
+The show will feature a series of small-format paintings mounted on a low-profile triangular rail that encircles the room.
+Visitors, who will be required to wear proper hand protection, will have the opportunity to move the paintings, altering their relationship with each other within the gallery space.
+This connection to the artwork will create a more engaging experience for viewers and eliminate the stigma of artwork being too valuable to touch.
+Additionally, the exhibition will include a curated grouping of dimensional wall sculptures and shaped panels, providing all visitors with a unique and immersive experience.